 Alden’s menu also features a California egg for 25 cents, now only twice the price of a Boston egg.
 Although many farms had been established in the area by 1853, the high price of local eggs indicates that they were still relatively scarce.13 It would be another twenty years before the chicken industry got rolling in Petaluma, eventually becoming known as the “Egg Capital of the World.”
 In the meantime, pricing based on indeterminable ingredients can lead to shenanigans in the restaurant business, as seen on modern menus claiming certain species of fish.
 14

-Presumably, the California eggs on these menus were laid by chickens.
-However, the high prices attracted another type of fresh eggs to the local markets.
+Although the California eggs on these menus were presumably laid by chickens, the high prices attracted another type of fresh eggs to the local markets.
 Two to three times larger, with fiery red yokes, these were the speckled eggs of the common murre, a seabird that nests on the rocky cliffs of the Farallon Islands, located 27 miles west of the Golden Gate.
 By 1853, “eggers” had already snatched millions of eggs from the high-density colonies on these fecund isles.
-Then at its peak, the lucrative trade continued into the 1890s.
-Despite careful protection over the last hundred years, the murre population has yet to recover.
+Then at its peak, the lucrative trade in murre eggs continued into the 1890s.
+Despite careful protection over the last hundred years, the population of these seabirds has yet to recover.

 1. Golden Eagle was launched at Medford, Massachusetts on 9 November 1852.
 Featuring a figurehead of a gilded eagle on the wing, the ship was an extreme clipper with a displacement of 1121 tons, measuring 192 x 36 x 22 feet (length x beam x depth of hold).
 The ship made eight voyages from the East Coast around the Horn to San Francisco; the first out of Boston, the others from New York.
 On 21 February 1863, during the homeward leg of the last of these voyages, she was attacked and burned by the Confederate commerce raider C.S.S.
 Alabama.